 Newnes is without a doubt one of our favourite places to visit near Sydney.

-Donkey Mountain is a remote hike in the Wolgan Valley and requires overnight camping.
-But it’s worth it for the expansive views.
+Donkey Mountain is a remote Wolgan Valley hike and requires overnight camping, making it one of the best Blue Mountains hikes.
+It’s worth it for the expansive views!
 Check out this blog for more details.

 The River Caves Canyon in Newnes is a spectacular canyon everyone needs to put on their bucket list.
 We tried to find this once when we visited Newnes but we had no such luck.